mohamedsaif/IntelligentExperiences.OnContainers/src/services/CognitiveOrchestrator/README.md

 # osiris-osiris-edge-proxy-injector-769cbdfcc7-5l8j6         1/1     Running   0          20s
 # osiris-osiris-edge-zeroscaler-754f77b757-cqz88             1/1     Running   0          19s

+# KEDA create also a new (scaledobjects.keda.k8s.io) CRS which will be used in kubernetes deployments.
+kubectl get customresourcedefinition

 ```

 >NOTE: If you deployed Azure Firewall in a secure AKS deployment, make sure that a rule to allow osiris images to be pulled from osiris.azurecr.io/osiris:6b69328 or the pods will fail to start